 An invite by Hamilton Gallery, Co.
-Sligo, Ireland to participate in a group exhibition, responding to the poem by W.B Yeats, ‘Meditations in a Time of Civil War’.
-The exhibition will open the virtually if not publicly on Yeats Day, June 13th 2021 Written over seven sections it is replete with powerful and compelling imageryContinue reading “Meditation in a Time of Civil War”
+Sligo, Ireland to participate in a group exhibition, responding to the poem by W.B Yeats, ‘Meditations in Time of Civil War’.
+The exhibition will open virtually and open to the public on Yeats Day, June 13th 2021 Written over seven sections it is replete with powerful and compelling imageryContinue reading “Meditation in Time of Civil War”

 My first painting for 2021 I am thrilled to be awarded for the winning painting at Enlighten call at Hambly & Hambly, a great start to the new year.
 I was drawn to the beautiful bright colours of the work of Adrienne Finnerty’s sculptural relief piece titled ‘Show the world you light, your bright, theContinue reading “Alpha Centauri”

 Every so often I revisit a painting that resonates unresolved in the back of my mind.
 Here is ‘Lush’ forming a conclusion of sorts.
 Inspired by the warm summer sensations of a mid July and the colours that it brings.
 Tree stumps amongst an array of beauty and colour, where the foxglove dominates for aContinue reading “Lush : Part 1 and 2”